SQUID: Faster Analytics via Sampled Quantile Estimation

 \paragraph{\textbf{A Las Vegas Algorithm}} As described previously, our algorithm has a chance of failing and we need to keep selecting pivots until we find a successful pivot.
 That is, we describe a Las Vegas algorithm where the runtime is probabilistic but the result is always correct.
-More-so, we need to check each pivot selection and verify that it is successful.
+More so, we need to check each pivot selection and verify that it is successful.
 To do that, we make a linear pass over the array, placing larger than the pivot items on one side and smaller ones on the other.
 While this requires $\approx q$ comparisons, such a step is significantly faster than exact quantile computation.
-In addition, it has the advantage of allowing the algorithm to insert elements sequentially to a contiguous memory block during an iteration.
+In addition, it has the advantage of allowing the algorithm to insert elements sequentially into a contiguous memory block during an iteration.
 Such an access pattern minimizes cache misses and compensates for the additional computation.
 If the number of elements smaller than the pivot is not in $[q\gamma\eta, q\gamma]$, we select another pivot and start again.
-Our analysis shows that this step is rare, and we experimentally show it barely decreases the algorithm's throughput on real traces.
+Theorem~\ref{thm:mainthm} implies that this step is rare, and we experimentally show it barely decreases the algorithm's throughput on real traces.